bytes0xcr6/IPFS/Infura/README.md

 4. Create the JSON metadata file with all the NFT caracteristics and the IPFS URL for the NFT image.
 5. Upload your metadata file from your terminal with the next command line:

+`curl -X POST -F file=@./<metadataFile.json> “https://ipfs.infura.io:5001/api/v0/add” -u “<API-Key>:<API-Key-Secret>”`

-6. You will get again a Hash / CID to visualize the Metadata upload to IPFS.
+7. You will get again a Hash / CID to visualize the Metadata upload to IPFS.

 `Here an example:
 https://cristianricharte6test.infura-ipfs.io/ipfs/QmTuAx44re7zJbZQDhkRJxTsWXoYjN2MvSj3DF8gn99WXq`